 Her big already had been more than a little to blame for the premature coming into her mouth.

+An unknown what was in store, for both of us.
 The indicators were fair, but without the uncertainty, half the excitement would have vanished.

+Like many of these gals, Rina enjoyed the jockey mount.
 Other girls simply adopted the position.
 In Rina's case she moved as if taking an unwonted step, eyed from a distance.
+Once seated it was all foot to the floor.

-Back home most of these Indon gals slept on mats on the floor.
-Even in the wonderland of Singapura, in the spare rooms the maids were given—sometimes the laundry floors—it might have been the same.
+So girlish the laugh in the bed-bounce.
+Back home most of the Indon gals slept on mats on the floor.
+Even in Singapura, in the spare rooms the maids were given—sometimes the laundry floors—it was often the same.
 Was a mattress such a novelty?

 Wherefore art thou Rina!…

 Doesn't stop; doesn't let up.
 Entire in her pleasure.

 Quickly away and knowing the score.
 A man-eater like you never saw before.

 Saturday, January 21, 2012